Hydraulic Fracturing 101

 At greatest risk of contamination are the coalbed aquifers currently used as sources of drinking water.
 For example, in the Powder River Basin (PRB) the coalbeds are the best aquifers.
 CBM production in the PRB will destroy most of these water wells; BLM predicts drawdowns...that will render the water wells in the coal unusable because the water levels will drop 600 to 800 feet.
 The CBM production in the PRB is predicted to be largely over by the year 2020.
 By the year 2060 water levels in the coalbeds are predicted to have recovered to within 95% of their current levels; the coalbeds will again become useful aquifers.
 However, contamination associated with hydrofracturing in the basin could threaten the usefulness of the aquifers for future use.

-For more details on the studies that have looked at stranded fracturing fluids and the potential for hydraulic fracturing to affect underground sources of drinking water, see Our Drinking Water at Risk, Oil and Gas Accountability Project's review of the EPA's study on the impacts of hydraulic fracturing of coalbed methane reservoirs on drinking water.
+For more details on the studies that have looked at stranded fracturing fluids and the potential for hydraulic fracturing to affect underground sources of drinking water, see Our Drinking Water at Risk, our review of the EPA's study on the impacts of hydraulic fracturing of coalbed methane reservoirs on drinking water.

 In many oil and gas producing regions, there has been a degradation of air quality as drilling increases.
 For example, in Texas, high levels of benzene have been measured in the air near wells in the Barnett Shale gas fields.
 These volatile air toxics may be originating from a variety of gas-field source such as separators, dehydrators, condensers, compressors, chemical spills, and leaking pipes and valves.